 For further reading on the subject of Skua and Roc colour schemes.

-An guide to Skua colours and camouflage schemes are provided in articles written by the late Ian D. Huntley for Scale Aircraft Modelling magazine.
+A guide to Skua colours and camouflage schemes are provided in articles written by the late Ian D. Huntley for Scale Aircraft Modelling magazine.
 They appeared in the November 1987, December 1993 and May 1994 edition.
 I am indebted to Nikos Tselepides for making me aware of these articles (via Jamie Tindall).

 Stuart Lloyd's masterly work "Fleet Air Arm Camouflage and Markings - Atlantic and Mediterranean Theatres 1937-1941" is a good reference and has lots of high-quality black and white photos of Skuas and Rocs in service, along with 6 colour profiles of Skuas and Rocs.
 It is the most complete reference yet to the orders issued by the Air Ministry and Admiralty regarding the colour schemes worn by Skuas, Rocs and the other FAA aircraft of the period.